 - Baby Care Facilities – Sinks, changing tables, and worktops are available in baby changing rooms located landside and airside throughout T1 and T2.
 There are fourteen changing rooms in T1 and two available in T2.
 Two additional baby changing rooms offer a private area for breastfeeding.
 Those two rooms are located near Gates 41 and 44 in the International area (non-Schengen).
 To make things even easier for little travelers, airport restrooms (26) located landside and airside are retrofitted with children’s toilet seats.

 - Children’s Play Areas – A fun and colorful play area for children ages 2 to 7 is available.

-- Family Room – Traveling with kids?
+- Family Room – Travelling with kids?
 Check out the Family Room, a quiet and comfortable oasis for families, away from the crowds.
 The family room has comfortable couches, a kitchenette with microwave, a baby bottle warmer, vending machines and entertainment for the kiddos.
 Location: landside.

 Food & Drinks

 - Food & Drinks – Food concessions throughout the airport operate with varying schedules.
 These options are open 24 hours:

 - Terminal 1, Landside: Go Natural • Go To Cafe • Grab It

 - Terminal 1, Airside: 1st Cafe (two locations) • Cockpit

 - There are no 24-hour dining options in T2.